-Prospective students who have demonstrated a commitment to Christian Science, outstanding service, citizenship and character, and who are prepared to serve the Principia College community, are encouraged to apply for the Founders’ Scholarship.
+Prospective students who have demonstrated a commitment to Christian Science, outstanding service, citizenship, and character, and who are prepared to serve the Principia College community, will be considered for this scholarship.

 Scholarship recipients are required each spring to submit a renewal application that describes their involvement in community service, leadership, and Christian Science.
-Scholars are obligated to: assume positions of leadership on campus, continue to serve the Principia community through community service, regularly attend Sunday school/church or Org and show continued improvement in their GPA.
+Scholars are obligated to assume positions of leadership on campus, serve the Principia community through community service, regularly attend Sunday School/church or CSO, and show continued improvement in their GPA.